Carbonable/carbon-protocol/docs/index.md

 Blockchain technology is revolutionary and opens up a new world of opportunities.
 What if we leveraged Blockchain as a tool to fight climate change?

-Our smart contracts were deployed first on Cosmos, however we decided to move on StarkNet.
+Our smart contracts were first deployed on Cosmos.
+To scale up our business we recentely decided to move on StarkNet.
 A blockchain's sovereignty is a tool that allows a community to generate the conditions needed to solve financial and coordination issues.

 - Our first criteria is the energy consumption of the blockchain that we will use.
 This is why we choose a blockchain with a Proof of Stake consensus.
 - Our second criteria is the maturity and resilience of the blockchain.